 Signs and symptoms of PTSD

 For those that develop undiagnosed PTSD, many signs can help determine if it’s time to seek help.
-Whether diagnosed or not, the symptoms of post-traumatic stress disorder can occur and can lead to additional complications in the individual’s life.
+Whether diagnosed or not, post-traumatic stress disorder symptoms can occur and lead to additional complications in the individual’s life.

 Avoidance of the issue is common.
 Those with post-traumatic stress disorder often do not want to talk about it or even think about it.
 They tend to avoid anything that may remind them of the trauma, from places to people, even songs or smells that bring back memories.